AJ Styles: Return to the independent circuit (2003–2005)

-Mexican and Japanese partnerships (2006–2013)
+Mexican and Japanese promotions (2006–2013)

 During his stay in TNA, Styles worked in various Japanese and Mexican promotions due to a partnership with TNA.

 On September 17, 2006, at Verano de Escándalo, Styles made his debut for Mexican promotion AAA, as part of a cross promotion deal between TNA and AAA.
 Team TNA (Styles, Homicide, Low Ki, and Samoa Joe) defeated Vipers Revolution (Abismo Negro, Charly Manson, Electroshock and Histeria) in a semi-final tournament match then later defeated The Mexican Powers (Crazy Boy, Joe Líder and Juventud Guerrera) in the finals.

 On December 20, 2007, as part of TNA's working relationship with the Inoki Genome Federation (IGF), Styles competed in the promotion's third event, defeating fellow TNA star Senshi.

 During a partnership between TNA and New Japan Pro Wrestling (NJPW), Styles made four appearances for NJPW in 2008, starting on January 4 at Wrestle Kingdom II, where Styles teamed with Christian Cage and Petey Williams to defeat RISE (Milano Collection AT, Minoru and Prince Devitt) in a six-man tag team match.
 On February 17, Styles lost to Hiroshi Tanahashi on Day 8 of New Japan's ISM Tour.
 On August 15, Styles teamed with Shinjiro Otani to face Kurt Angle and Masahiro Chono on Day 5 of New Japan's G1 Climax – Heroes of Supremacy event, in a losing effort.
 The following day on Day 6 of New Japan's G1 Climax – Heroes of Supremacy show, Styles teamed with Tanahashi to face the team of Kurt Angle and Shinsuke Nakamura, again in a losing effort.

 On July 26, 2008, Styles made his debut for Consejo Mundial de Lucha Libre (CMLL), taking part in the promotion's last annual 16-man elimination International Gran Prix tournament, representing Team International.
 Styles would defeat Rey Bucanero of Team Mexico in his first match, but would later be eliminated from the tournament by Último Guerrero.
 Guerrero went on to lose to Team International member Alex Shelley later in the night, with Shelley winning the tournament for Team International.

 Styles returned to AAA on December 16, 2011, at Guerra de Titanes, as part of the TNA invasion storyline.
 He faced El Mesías in a match to earn a shot at the AAA World Heavyweight Championship, but was unsuccessful.
 On November 3, 2013, Styles would once again return to AAA, this time to successfully defend the TNA World Heavyweight Championship (which had been vacated by TNA just days before) in a rematch against El Mesías.

 On November 16, 2013, Styles made his debut for Japanese promotion Wrestle-1, successfully defending the TNA World Heavyweight Championship against Seiya Sanada.

-Return to Impact Wrestling (2022)

-At Slammiversary, on June 19, 2022, Styles returned to Impact Wrestling for one night only, in a video message to congratulate Impact on their 20 years.